Pakistan PM Khan says he won't resign ahead of no-confidence move

 By Asif Shahzad

-ISLAMABAD, March 24 (Reuters) - Pakistan Prime Minister Imran Khan said he wouldn't resign, rejecting opposition calls to step down ahead of a no-confidence move against him in his toughest challenge since coming to power in 2018.
+ISLAMABAD, March 24 (Reuters) - Pakistan Prime Minister Imran Khan has said he will not resign, rejecting opposition calls for him to step down ahead of a no-confidence move against him in his toughest challenge since coming to power in 2018.

-Pakistan's parliament will convene on Friday to start proceedings into the no-confidence motion, that could take seven days to actually go for voting to decide whether Khan will be removed.
+Pakistan's parliament will convene on Friday to start proceedings into a no-confidence motion.
+It could take seven days before an actual vote to decide if Khan will be removed.

+The IMF review was scheduled for this week but has yet to happen.

-Opposition parties filed the motion earlier this month, saying Khan has lost his parliamentary majority after some 20 of his party lawmakers defected, calling on the prime minister to step down.
+Opposition parties filed their motion this month, saying the former cricket star had lost his parliamentary majority after some 20 of his party lawmakers defected, calling on him to step down.

+"I will not resign come what may," Khan said in a statement late on Wednesday.

 Along with the defection of nearly 20 of his party lawmakers, some of his coalition partners have also suggested they may join the opposition.

-Some political analysts and opposition lawmakers say Khan has fallen out with Pakistan's powerful military, which was seen as instrumental in the success of the former cricket star's upstart party four years ago.
+Some political analysts and opposition members say Khan has fallen out with Pakistan's powerful military, which has intervened in civilian politics for decades and was seen as instrumental in the success of Khan's upstart party four years ago.

 Khan denies the military helped him into office.
 The military says it does not interfere in politics.

-The loss of dissident lawmakers has left Khan short of the minimum - 172 - needed for a simple majority in the parliament.
+The loss of dissident lawmakers has left Khan short of the minimum 172 that he needs for a simple majority in parliament.

-The joint opposition commands 163 seats in the lower house, but could build a majority if most of the defectors effectively join its ranks via a no-confidence vote.
+The opposition all together commands 163 seats in the lower house but could build a majority if most of the defectors were to join its ranks in a no-confidence vote.

+Khan has filed a court petition seeking a lifetime ban on the defectors while also appealing to them to return to the ruling party.

 Sunday.